palewire/go-big-with-github-actions/docs/matrix.md

 ## Uploading artifact

-Now that we've scraped our data, we need a place to store the data before we commit it to the repo.
+Now that we've scraped our data, we need a place to store it before we commit it to the repo.
 To do this, we are using Actions Artifacts.
-Artifacts allow you to persist data after a job has completed, and share that data with another job in the same workflow.
+Artifacts allow you to persist data after a job has completed and share that data with another job in the same workflow.
 An artifact is a file or collection of files produced during a workflow run.

-Here we are using the shortcut [actions/upload-artifact](https://github.com/actions/upload-artifact) created by Github that allows us to temporarily store our data within our task.
+Here, we are using the shortcut [actions/upload-artifact](https://github.com/actions/upload-artifact) created by GitHub, which allows us to temporarily store our data within our task.

-{emphasize-lines="36-40"}
+{emphasize-lines="33-37"}
 ```yaml
 name: Matrix Scraper